anoma/nspec/README.md

   The following are the prerequisites to build the website locally:

-  - Python 3.9 or higher + `pip`: You can install it from [here](https://www.python.org/downloads/).
+  - Python or higher which includes `pip`

+  - Poetry: You can install by running `pip install poetry`.
-  - To deploy the website locally, you would need to install `graphviz` to generate SVG files for *dot* files.

-  - As mentioned, we would need `juvix` to render the Juvix code examples.
+  - To deploy the website locally, you would need to install `graphviz` to generate SVG files for *dot* files and `juvix` to render the Juvix code examples.

-2. Create a virtual environment
+2. Install the required packages (preferably in the virtual environment) using Poetry:

     ```bash
-    python3 -m venv env
+    poetry install
     ```

-3. Activate the virtual environment

-    Make sure to activate the virtual environment before proceeding.
-If you are using `bash`, you can do this by running:
+### Building and serving the website

+1. To generate the website in the `site/` directory, run:

     ```bash
-    source env/bin/activate
+    poetry run mkdocs build
     ```

-    On `fish`, you can do this by running:
+2. To serve the website locally, run the following command:

     ```bash
-    source env/bin/activate.fish
+    poetry run mkdocs serve
     ```

-    On `zsh`, you can do this by running:

-    ```bash
-    source env/bin/activate
-    ```

-4. Install the required packages (preferably in the virtual environment) using Poetry:

-    ```bash
-    pip3 install poetry
-    poetry install
-    ```
+    Take into account that this web server will automatically reload the website when you make any changes to the files, and it is not especially fast.

 ### Development shell with Nix